Walking Holidays Adventurer PRR

 Due to the altitude of the peaks and ridges in this area, Adventurer Walking holidays are not recommended before the end of June/early July, as there is a lot of lying snow in the Spring.
 Most of the peaks are then accessible until October.

-This week is based from our 3-star catered chalet in the traditional French mountain village of Barèges, with a high standard of amenities to help you relax after your day’s walking.
+This week is based from 3-star B&B chalet or hotel in the traditional French mountain villages, with a high standard of amenities to help you relax after your day’s walking.
 During the mini-trek, accommodation is in communal dormitories at a mountain refuge.
 Manned refuges are fully catered, so there is no need to carry bulky cooking or camping gear.

 What the price includes